edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 ### Different Path {/*different-path*/}

-To forward the request to a different path, use the `url.url_rewrite` rule:
+To forward the request to a different path, use the `url.url_rewrite` feature:

 ```js
 router.get('/products/:productId', {